Client Support Knowledge Center

 Geographic area within which an undertaking may directly or indirectly cause changes in the character or use of historic properties, if such properties exist.
 The architectural history APE will likely be larger than the archaeological APE.
 The archaeological APE is normally the actual footprint of the project or it can be an agency jurisdictional area.
 The USACE APE is 30 m (100 ft) with in a stream or wetland crossing.

 The NRHP is the official list of the Nation’s historic places worthy of preservation.
-Authorized by the National Historic Preservation Act of 1966, the National Park Service’s NRHP is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archeological resources.
+Authorized by the National Historic Preservation Act of 1966, the National Park Service’s NRHP is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archaeological resources.
 Under Federal Law, the listing of a property in the NRHP places no restrictions on what a non-federal owner may do with their property up to and including destruction, unless the property is involved in a project that receives Federal assistance, usually funding or licensing/permitting.

 Determines if historic properties may be adversely affected and how they might be affected.
 Only properties that are listed on or eligible for the National Register of Historic Places receive further consideration under Section 106.